maarten-pennings/Lego-Mindstorms/ms4/multitask/iteratorstudy/readme.md

 In study 3 we give an example of an iterator that computes the elements on the fly.
 This is such a common pattern that Python has syntactic sugar for that.

-There are special functions (still defined with `def`, but they have `yield` somewhere in their body).
+There are special functions - still defined with `def`, but they have `yield` somewhere in their body.
 When you call them, they are not executed.
 Instead, some magic Python code is run, and that converts the function body into an iterator.
 That iterator is returned.